Web authors' contributions to CSS 2.1 test suite

 Useful documents to consult

-If your testcase does not comply with such guidelines or such format, I will help and assist you.
+If your test does not comply with such guidelines or such format, I will help and assist you.

 Where to search for possible duplicates?

-Among testcases already submitted to CSS 2.1 test suite by various parties and also in already approved testcases
+Among tests already submitted to CSS 2.1 test suite by various parties and also in already approved tests

 Signing up the W3C form